Overview

 Strided Cropping

 As survey lengths can vary for each mission, the resulting sonar images are of different lengths. the dataset provides full-sized images, but we square-cropped these images to be input to deep neural networks.
-Crops are generated.
 Please check our paper for more details.

 Labeling Policy